d-uzlov/k8s-homelab/docs/chrome.md

 Alternatively, delete site from HSTS list in [Chrome settings](chrome://net-internals/#hsts).

-Not that this won't work if the site is in the preloaded HSTS list.
+Note that this won't work if the site is in the preloaded HSTS list.